nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/docker-image.md

 - Linux (AMD64), you'll get the `amd64` variant.
 - Apple Silicon M1 (ARM64), you'll get the `arm64` variant.

 **The `arm64` variant doesn't include the LibreOffice converter**.
-Unfortunately, there is currently no LibreOffice RPM package available in a recent version for Rocky Linux (the base OS) in the `arm64` architecture.
+Unfortunately, there is currently no LibreOffice RPM package available in a recent version for Oracle Linux (the base OS) in the `arm64` architecture.
 Consequently:

 {{#> callout type='warning' }}
 The `arm64` variant of the Nuxeo 2023 Docker image is not production-ready.
 It is for development purpose only.
 When running `docker pull docker-private.packages.nuxeo.com/nuxeo/nuxeo:2023` or `docker run docker-private.packages.nuxeo.com/nuxeo/nuxeo:2023`, if you're running on an ARM64 architecture (typically Apple Silicon M1), the pulled Docker image doesn't include LibreOffice.
 Thus, the conversion features relying on LibreOffice won't be available, typically converting Office documents to PDF.